 It isn’t rude to ask for another person on the phone, but how you do so makes a difference.

-If you ask for another person in a business phone call, be cordial but make sure you value their time too.
+If you ask for another person in business phone calls, be cordial but make sure you value their time too.
 When calling privately, be friendly to whoever takes the phone call, have a brief conversation, and then ask for the other person.

 Asking for Another Person During a Business Call